Credit score for renting: landlord credit check — what do they see?

 What credit checks do landlords do?

-Landlords typically run credit checks with one of the UK's main credit reference agencies (CRAs) — Experian, Equifax, or TransUnion.
-They are only able to do what are known as ‘soft’ credit checks and they must get your permission before they do it.
+Landlords typically run checks with one of the UK's main credit reference agencies (CRAs) — Experian, Equifax, or TransUnion.
+They are only able to do what are known as soft credit checks and they must get your permission before they do it.

 What do landlords look for in a credit check?

-Landlords are mainly looking for what they would consider to be ‘red flags’.
-Anything that indicates to them that you could have trouble paying your rent on time and staying on top of your finances.
-However, as landlords only do soft searches on your credit report, they don’t get detailed information about your credit history.
+Landlords are mainly looking for what they would consider to be “red flags”.
+These could be anything that indicates to them that you could have trouble paying your rent on time and staying on top of your finances.
+However, as landlords only do soft searches on your report, they don’t get detailed information about your credit history.

 Firstly, landlords will confirm that you are actually who you say you are by comparing your name and address with your listed information.

-But they will also try to establish if you have a history of late payments or financial trouble by establishing if you have any bankruptcies, defaults or County Court Judgments (CCJs) against your name.
+But they will also try to establish if you have a history of late payments or financial trouble by establishing if you have any bankruptcies, defaults or CCJs against your name.

 When landlords run credit checks, can they see my previous rent payments?